Hlulani-B/Digital-Logbook/README.md

 Then open a pull request on Gitea into `main` (or `services` for backend-only work).

 ## Rule: Dashboard vs Project Data

+## Architecture Boundary

+**Frontend is presentation-only.** It renders UI and calls the Express API.
+It never:
+- Imports `@supabase/supabase-js` or any database client
+- Holds database credentials or Supabase keys
+- Contains business logic (validation, data shaping, access rules)

+**Backend owns all data access.** If the frontend needs new data or a new capability, the fix is always in `backend/`:
+- Missing endpoint → add a new route + service function in Express
+- Wrong response shape → change the service function, not the frontend
+- New feature needing data → build it as a backend service first, then call it from the frontend like everything else

+If you're editing frontend code and find yourself reaching for a database client, a `.env` credential, or writing a query — stop, that logic belongs in `backend/functions/`.

+## Before Pushing to `main`

+1. `git pull origin main` — get the latest changes
+2. Run the app locally and confirm it builds/runs without errors
+3. Only then push

+Never push straight to `main` without pulling and testing first.

 - Project entries and their statistics stay scoped to that project (`project-service`).
 - The dashboard (`dashboard-service`) only shows cross-project summaries — it does not read individual entry tables directly.